 His poetry uses animal imagery, humor, biblical allusions, literary references, and various poetic forms to explore the challenges of living well in times of personal, political, existential, and environmental troubles.
 Among his influences are the poets Emily Dickinson, Thomas Lux, Carl Dennis, and Sherman Alexie.

 A full-time associate professor of English at Cecil College in Maryland, he teaches Composition, Introduction to Literature, World Literature, and Creative Writing.
 He has taught at Rutgers and the University of Nebraska and has lived in Webster City, IA, his hometown; Jersey City, NJ; and Iowa City, IA.
-He now lives with his wife in downtown Lancaster, PA.
+He now lives with his wife and his newborn daughter in downtown Lancaster, PA.

 Professional inquiries: firstname.lastname@example.org

 INTERVIEW IN THE SQUAWK